attini-cloud-solutions/cdk-with-attini-examples/README.rst

 Deployment instructions
 -------------------------

 #.
-Log in to AWS using AWS CLI
+Log in to AWS using AWS CLI.

 #.
-Have AWS CDK installed on your computer (or use a package container, find more info in `attini-config <https://docs.attini.io/api-reference/attini-configuration.html#package>`_)
+Have AWS CDK installed on your computer (or use a package container, find more info in `attini-config <https://docs.attini.io/api-reference/attini-configuration.html#package>`_).

 #.
-Install the Attini CLI and Attini Framework:
+Install the Attini CLI and Attini Framework.

     .. code-block:: bash